fxzzi/NixOhEss/README.md

 - [raf](https://github.com/NotAShelf) for nvf and helping with a lot of stuff
 - [Nobbz](https://github.com/NobbZ) for helping a ton over discord
 - the others which i wasn't able to mention here!!

+## License

+This project is licensed under the MIT License.
+You are free to read the terms of the license here: [LICENSE](./LICENSE)